+Our strong Q2 and first half revenue results reflect a combination of fewer unproductive assets held for sale, higher turnover rates, higher interest rates charged to borrowers, and a larger capital base.
 Because our revenues are comprised primarily of interest charges, increasing market rates provide an opportunity to increase the rates we charge to borrowers.
-As at March 31, 2023, the weighted average rate on our loans had grown to 11.1%, from 10.6% a year prior.
-We expect to further increase this average to approximately 12% by the end of Q2 2023.
+The weighted average interest rate charged on our loans grew to 11.7% in the second quarter, up from an average of 10.6% a year earlier and 11.1% three months prior at the end of March.
+As mortgages renew and new ones are issued, we expect this average to exceed 12% by the end of Q3 2023.